AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

    [This screenshot shows the list of existing audiences in the current folder.](assets/create-audience2.png){zoomable="yes"}

    To choose an audience from Adobe Experience Platform, browse to the `AEP Audiences folder` from the filter section of the screen.
-[Learn more on Adobe Experience Platform audiences](manage-audience.md#monitor)
+[Learn more about Adobe Experience Platform audiences](manage-audience.md#monitor)

    [This screenshot shows the filter section with the AEP Audiences folder selected.](assets/select-audience-folder.png){zoomable="yes"}